Claim your OLEV Electric Vehicle Home Charge Scheme (EVHCS) grant

 - You’ll receive up to £350 per charger up to a maximum of two home charging points

-To get started simply click on the ‘Get a free quote’ button below.
+To claim your electric car charging point grant started simply click on the ‘Get a free quote’ button below.

 1. Tell us your car type and address

-We'll see whether your car is eligible for the grant.
+We'll see whether your car is eligible for a home charging point grant.

 2. Tell us your UK address